 Trees take up large volumes of water during summer.
 Shrinking and swelling of clay soils can be a concern but trees 30 feet from buildings should not be a major concern.
-However it is wise to avoid large vigorous trees like Oak, Poplar and Willow.
+However it is wise to avoid large vigorous and thirsty trees like Oak, Poplar and Willow.

 - Main roots are usually confined to the top 3 feet of soil